Ahmad-ElHajj/scipy_proceedings/README.md

 describing the discrepancy.
 Please include screenshots and an explanation of the differences.
 For best results, please [@-mention the Proceedings Co-Chairs](#contacting-the-proceedings-co-chairs).

-#### A note on notebooks for 2024

-We are interested in working towards full support for publishing computational notebooks as part of the proceedings, and are trialing this part of the submission process for interested authors - please get in touch with the Proceedings Co-Chairs with your interest.

 ## Instructions for Reviewers

 You will be reviewing authors' pull requests.
 While authors should have a proper draft of their paper ready for you by the _Deadline to submit first draft_.

-We ask that you read [this set of suggested review criteria](https://github.com/scipy-conference/scipy_proceedings/blob/2024/review_criteria.md) before beginning any reviews.
+We ask that you read [this set of suggested review criteria](https://github.com/scipy-conference/scipy_proceedings/blob/2025/review_criteria.md) before beginning any reviews.

 **All** communication between authors and reviewers should be civil and respectful at all times.